‘Active shooter’ situation, shots fired at New Jersey UPS facility, police say

 NEW JERSEY MOM CREDITED WITH STOPPING POTENTIAL SCHOOL SHOOTING IN KENTUCKY

 “UPS is working with law enforcement as they respond to an active shooter situation at one of the company’s supply chain processing facilities in Logan Township, New Jersey.
-We cannot provide information about the identity of people involved at this time,” the company said in a statement to Fox News.
+We cannot provide information about the identity of people involved at this time,” the company said in a statement.

-Video and photos from the scene showed police cruisers surrounding the loading dock area of the building in Logan Township, about 20 miles south of Philadelphia.
-Armed officers could be seen crouching behind one of the vehicles.

 CLICK HERE TO GET THE FOX NEWS APP

-New Jersey state police said local and county authorities were responding to the incident.
+The UPS facility was evacuated.
 A modified lockdown, meaning no one can enter or leave the building, was ordered at three Logan Township schools following the reported active shooter.

 New York City police said they are also monitoring the situation.

-Fox News' Bryan Llenas and The Associated Press contributed to this report.
+Fox News' Bryan Llenas and Rick Leventhal and The Associated Press contributed to this report.